Case Study 0005: Evening Star Signals the End of a Market Correction (S&P 500)

 1. Signal Formation

 Towards the end of September 2023, the S&P 500 embarked on a correction as part of an overarching downtrend.
-An evening star emerged on September 29, indicating that the recovery could be in danger.
+An evening star formation emerged on September 29, indicating that the recovery could be in danger.

 S&P500: Evening Star After Initiating a Recovery.
 September 2023 (Hourly Chart)